ietf-tools/xml2rfc/README.txt

    RFC 2629.
 In particular, Appendix C of the 2629bis document enumerates the additions.

-   In addition, 'xml2rfc' recognizes an undocumented 'src' attribute in the 'artwork' element, but only if HTML is being generated, e.g.,
+   In addition, *xml2rfc* recognizes an undocumented *src* attribute in the *artwork* element, but only if HTML is being generated, e.g.,

           <figure><artwork src='layers.gif' /></figure>

-   In this case, an 'img' tag is placed in the HTML output, and the textual contents of the 'artwork', 'preamble', and 'postamble' elements are ignored.
+   In this case, an *img* tag is placed in the HTML output, and the textual contents of the *artwork*, *preamble*, and *postamble* elements are ignored.